PickNikRobotics/moveit_pro_training_ws/doc/03_configuration_packages.md

 ### Adding a Scene Camera

-We now consider the example of adding a Scene Camera to the site config.
+We now consider the example of adding a Scene Camera to the configuration.
-This camera will be a Realsense d435 camera and serves as an overhead camera that can see the scene of the robot.
+This camera will be a RealSense d435 camera and serves as an overhead camera that can see the scene of the robot.

-- config/wrist_camera.yaml

-We first add the configuration of the new Scene Camera to our Camera config file:
+We first add the configuration of the new Scene Camera to our Camera configuration file at `config/wrist_camera.yaml`:

 ```python
 - scene_camera: